nortd/lasersaur/manual/build-frame-outer.md

   - Height is 100mm.
 8. Adapt and insert upper separation panels.
   - The top left large panel needs to have the laser outlet hole drilled.
 With a M16 drill bit create a portal at 80mm from the left and 77mm from the top.
-  - Same as the small lower panels they need to have their outer corners cut out as well.
+  - The small upper panels need to have their outer corners cut out as well.
-  - Holes for cables can be drilled now or later.
 9. Finalize upper and rear frame.
 10. Secure panels with clamp rubber.
 The following lengths of clamp rubber are required: 4x 790mm, 4x 160mm, 4x 590mm (if you also want to apply this rubber on the verticals more is needed)